badoo/MVICore/documentation/binder/binder.md

 - dispose of this subscription when its lifecycle expires
 - automatically add `Middlewares` around all inputs (logging and time travel debugging, or your custom one)

+!!! warning ""
+    The `Binder` is now being moved out of MVICore now.
+If you are using version higher than 1.2.4, you may need to include additional dependency to `com.github.badoo.mvicore:binder`

 ## Binder creation